 the country, rearing its head in many ugly forms: age, sex, color, religion,

-that you stand up for yourself.
+is essential that you stand up for yourself.

 Start off by notifying your employer, in writing, of the discrimination